JaydenRyou/Manual-Implementation-of-K-Means-Clustering-Algorithm/README.md

 ## Brief Overview
 The objective of this project is to implement the K-means clustering algorithm manually and compare it with the K-means implementation in the Sklearn library.
 The project will begin with exploratory data analysis (EDA) and data preprocessing to ensure that the data is in a suitable format for clustering.

-After preprocessing, the K-means algorithm will be implemented from scratch, which involves initializing the centroids, assigning data points to clusters, and updating the centroids iteratively until convergence.
+After preprocessing, the K-means algorithm will be implemented from scratch, initializing the centroids, assigning data points to clusters, and updating the centroids iteratively until convergence.

-Next, I will compare the results of our implementation with the Sklearn K-means module by measuring the clustering accuracy using evaluation metrics such as inertia, and silhouette score.
+Next, I will compare the clustering centroids results obtained using the sklearn implementation of KMeans with the results obtained using a manually implemented version of KMeans, where I use the same initial centroids for both implementations.

-Finally, I will visualize the clustering results using a Voronoi diagram to see how well our algorithm has divided the data points into clusters.
+The comparison of the resulting centroids will involve computing the Euclidean distance between each pair of centroids obtained from both implementations.
+If the centroids obtained from both implementations are similar, we should expect the distance between them to be small.

-Overall, this project aims to provide a comprehensive understanding of the K-means algorithm and its implementation from scratch, as well as its performance compared to the Sklearn implementation, and visualizing the results to provide an intuitive understanding of the algorithm's behavior.
+Overall, this project aims to provide a comprehensive understanding of the K-means algorithm and its implementation from scratch, as well as its performance compared to the Sklearn implementation.

 **Categorical Variable**             |  **Numerical Variable** :-------------------------:|:-------------------------: